Nourbaganne/Nourbaganne/README.md

 - 🌱 I’m currently learning **NextJs**

-- 🤔 I’m currently open for a new internship and job opportunity, this is <a href='https://drive.google.com/file/d/103x6_u3WONPqZbHF3G7lBVouLErj9xjh/view?usp=drive_link'>MY RESUME</a>.
+- 🤔 I’m currently open for new internship/job opportunities, this is <a href='https://drive.google.com/file/d/103x6_u3WONPqZbHF3G7lBVouLErj9xjh/view?usp=drive_link'>MY RESUME</a>.

 - 💥 You can visit <a href='https://nour-portfolio.vercel.app/)'>MY WEBSITE<a/>